[CS Technical Interview 1] Computer Architecture That Gets You Talking

 ⭐️⭐️⭐️⭐️⭐️

-1. A lecture that shows how much the author has thought and considered from the student's perspective (seems to consider the learner's understanding flow)
+1. A lecture that shows how much the author has thought and agonized from the student's perspective (It seems the flow of the learner's understanding was well-considered)

-5. Thoroughly scratches the itch of "why" & "why is this used" curiosities.
+5. It perfectly scratches the itch of wondering "why" & "why we use it."

 ps.
-Sorry to the author but.. this is a lecture I want to keep to myself.
+I'm sorry to the author, but.. it's a lecture I want to keep all to myself.

 ⭐️⭐️⭐️⭐️⭐️

-Even though the lecture time is short, I really love how you clearly explain only the important parts.
-I thought it would be mostly theoretical lectures and wouldn't cover SQL queries, but it was great that you showed examples one by one while teaching basic syntax and how to write queries.
-After that, the content on joins, normalization, transactions, indexes and data optimization, and security was excellent, and although I haven't tried other paid courses yet, the last lecture appendix titled "Interview Practice" was great because you showed actual questions and answers, making it good for self-study and practice.
-The lecture time doesn't take too long if you focus, so I think I'll go through it several more times.
-Thank you
+Even though the lecture time is short, I really like how the important parts are explained clearly.
+Since it's mostly a theoretical lecture, I didn't expect SQL queries to be covered, but I loved how the basic syntax and writing queries were taught with step-by-step examples.
+After that, the sections on joins, normalization, transactions, indexes, data optimization, and security were excellent.
+While I haven't taken other paid courses yet, the last lecture appendix titled "Interview Practice" was great for self-study and practice as it provided actual questions and answers.
+The lecture time isn't long if you stay focused, so I think I'll watch it a few more times.
+Thank you.

 ⭐️⭐️⭐️⭐️⭐️